rapid7/insightconnect-plugins/plugins/string/help.md

 #### Split String to List

-This action is used to convert a string to a list of strings.
+This action is used to converts a string to a list of strings

 ##### Input